coastline

 Salton Sea & Anza-Borrego Desert State Park

-The Salton Sea is a shallow, highly salinated lake accidentally created when an effort to redirect the Colorado River to increase water for farms led to massive flooding.
-The lake has been slowly evaporating and the fish and trees that once grew here are slowly dying.
-Anza-Borrego Desert State Park is a massive, sprawling park of arid mountains, slot canyon, and badlands, like the Font’s Point overlook.
-If enough rain has fallen in the previous winter, the park explodes in color during the annual desert bloom of wildflowers.
+The Salton Sea is a shallow, highly salinated lake created by an accidental diversion of the Colorado River, intended to provide more water for agriculture.
+Over time, the lake has been shrinking, leading to the decline of fish and vegetation that once thrived here.
+Nearby, Anza-Borrego Desert State Park stretches across a vast expanse of arid mountains, slot canyons, and badlands, including the iconic Font’s Point overlook.
+When sufficient rain falls in the winter, the park transforms into a vibrant tapestry of wildflowers during the annual desert bloom.

 Clark Dry Lake Bed, Anza-Borrego State Park, California